-Amazon Web Services Copyright © 2012 Amazon Web Services LLC or its affiliates.
+Amazon Web Services

+Copyright © 2013 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.

-The following are trademarks or registered trademarks of Amazon: Amazon, Amazon.com, Amazon.com Design, Amazon DevPay, Amazon EC2, Amazon Web Services Design, AWS, CloudFront, EC2, Elastic Compute Cloud, Kindle, and Mechanical Turk.
+The following are trademarks of Amazon Web Services, Inc.: Amazon, Amazon Web Services Design, AWS, Amazon CloudFront, Cloudfront, Amazon DevPay, DynamoDB, Elasticache, Amazon EC2, Amazon Elastic Compute Cloud, Amazon Glacier, Kindle, Kindle Fire, AWS Marketplace Design, Mechanical Turk, Amazon Redshift, Amazon Route 53, Amazon S3, Amazon VPC.
 In addition, Amazon.com graphics, logos, page headers, button icons, scripts, and service names are trademarks, or trade dress of Amazon in the U.S. and/or other countries.
 Amazon's trademarks and trade dress may not be used in connection with any product or service that is not Amazon's, in any manner that is likely to cause confusion among customers, or in any manner that disparages or discredits Amazon.